karabayse/edabit/README.md

 * Return the smaller string number
 * Get the file extension
 * Object destructuring
 * Check for a palindrome
+* Filter array